Andrea-Augello/Binary-calculator/README.md

 Since there is no direct relationship between how many bits the display can show and the actual size of the numbers (although it would be a natural choice to have them coincide), the code begins declaring the size of the display, followed by the GPIO pins used to control the output.

 The chosen method to display values is a set of 8 LED lights, so the actual implementation here is quite straightforward: given a value to show, a mask is computed[^mask] and written into GPSET0.
-Additionally,  a second value passed to the `SHOW` function dictates whether to turn on or off the status LED.
+Additionally,  a second value passed to the `SHOW` function dictates whether to turn on or off the status LEDs.
 Of course, since the procedure previously described is only concerned with turning on LEDs, the first operation to show correct values is to clear the display; to do so a mask for every display pin is written into GPCLR0.

 [^mask]: The n-th bit of the number multiplies the mask for the n-th pin, and a logic `OR` is performed amongst those values.